Ralph Emerson (botanist): Biography

 Ralph Emerson was born in 1912 in New York City, the youngest of five children of Grace and Haven Emerson.
-Emerson spent his early life in New York City before attending Harvard University to obtain his Bachelors, Masters, and PhD successively.
+Emerson spent his early life in New York City before attending Harvard University to obtain his bachelor's degree, Masters, and PhD successively.
 It was during this time that he began his research into aquatic fungi, specifically the Allomyces, a research passion that would continue with him for most of his academic career.
 Following his PhD, Emerson spent two years as a National Research Council fellow, one year back at Harvard as a research fellow, and in 1940 he began his career as a professor at the University of California – Berkeley.
 He remained at UC Berkeley for mostly the rest of his academic career, minus the two sabbaticals to Costa Rica.
 He married Enid Merle Budelman in 1942, together having two children, Peter and Grace Emerson.
-Throughout his life, Emerson contributed greatly to the scientific community, as well as through his dedicated and passionate teaching efforts before passing away after a year-long battle with cancer.
+Throughout his life, Emerson contributed greatly to the scientific community, as well as through his dedicated and passionate teaching efforts before dying after a year-long battle with cancer.
 Emerson died in 1979, at 67, survived by his wife, two children, and six grandchildren.